CognitiveProgrammer/Move_Over_ObjectOriented_Using_tuples/Functional_Tuples/README.md

 std::tuple<int, int, function<int(int, int)>> tWithFn { 10, 20, [](int a, int b) ->int { return a + b; } };

 ```
-*Here __tWithFn__ contains two integers and a functions.
+*Here __tWithFn__ contains two integers and a function.
 The function defined in the tuple can be called as*

 ```
 int result = get<2>(tWithFn)(10,20);  // Direct Call